 Wherever required, Product Information must appear in a type size of not less than 2 mm on a background sufficiently contrasting for legibility.
 Major headings should be easily identifiable.
-If the form of a promotional material (regulated in Section 3 hereof) allows it, it is possible to use digital tools to make available or display information about the drug in digital form instead of printed form.
+If the form of the advertising material (modified in Section 3 hereof) allows it, it is possible to use digital tools to make available or display information about the medicinal product in digital form instead of printed form.